 At the first signs of hypoglycaemia, raise your blood glucose quickly by taking jelly beans, sugar or honey, soft drink (non-diet) or glucose tablets.

 If you experience any of the symptoms of an overdose, immediately get medical help.

-If you are about to start taking any new medicine, tell your doctor and pharmacist that you are taking Daonil.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Daonil.

 Make sure you, your friends, family and work colleagues can recognise the symptoms of hypoglycaemia and hyperglycaemia and know how to treat them.